heptarch/heptarch.github.io/lab/bell.md

 I've put some example projects on the [lab](/lab) page; these are all things I am tentatively working on, and will add more details soon.
 But the point, the projects will be a lot better if smart folks take interest and get involved!
+I don't think we'll invent the laser, but